HDRS/HAM-D: Hamilton Depression Rating Scale

 Inter-rater reliability:

-• Item-level agreement: Poor for individual items, particularly those requiring subjective clinical judgment (Bagby et al., 2004)
+• Item-level agreement: poor for many individual items, particularly those requiring subjective clinical judgment; loss of insight showed the lowest inter-rater agreement (Bagby et al., 2004, p.
+2166)

 Test-retest reliability: